muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Perl.md

 * Any *SYS_Duo* such that its *SYS_this* is the *SYS_Text* value `Integer`
 and its *SYS_that* is any *SYS_Integer*.

-Not permitted for an **Integer** is any of the following, to keep things more correct and simpler:

-* Any Perl value that is not a *SYS_Integer*, even if it could be coerced to one.

 A *SYS_Integer* is any of the following: